-Harness provides auditing of changes to the setup of your Harness account and Applications—enabling you to review all setup events in one place.
+Harness provides auditing of changes to the setup of your Harness account, Applications, and Application components.
+The Audit Trail enables you to track and review all setup events in one place.
 This topic covers:

 Before You Begin

 To view your account's audit trail: From Harness Manager, select Continuous Security > Audit Trail.
 The Audit Trail page appears, displaying a record for each event that changed the setup of your Harness account, Applications, or Application components.

 For each event record, this view shows the:

 - User who made the change (Updated By).

 You can restrict the Audit Trail's displayed events by date and time, or define detailed filters by these and other criteria.